mxriverlynn/Albacore/README.markdown

 > `gem source -a http://gemcutter.org`

-(note: you only need to do this once for any given computer that is going to install gems from github.)
+(note: you only need to do this once for any given computer that is going to install gems from gemcutter.)

 **Step 2:** Install the Albacore gem